Jessicavazm/t3-revision-part1/README.md

 - Inside of the test folder, creates a new file for each functionality.
 - Conventional name: function_name + test.js eg: niceLogger.test.js
 - "describe" keyword: handy tool used to group related tests together.
 It has the same syntax as test functions.
-- test.skip: it skips that specific test case
+- test.skip: it skips that specific test case.
+- How to implement watch functionality in Jest: "testWatch": "jest --watch"
+- Matchers: Methods provided by Jest to assert that values meet specific conditions.
+They’re typically used with expect(), which wraps the value you're testing.
+- toBe:	Strict equality (===) Primitive values (numbers, strings).
+This checks the memory references.
+- toEqual: Deep equality (content) Objects, arrays, or nested structures.
+This checks the value and the data type structure.